In-VMware Host Caching – Datrium’s Appliance Specific Host Cache Versus Virtunet’s Host Cache for Any Storage.

 We cache writes and reads to in-VMware host cache media, Datrium caches only reads;

 We can cache to host RAM and SSD, Datrium can cache to SSD only.

-We believe that caching data to in-VMware host high-speed media (Flash / RAM) is a better option than caching in the storage appliance because the cache media in our case is closer to the CPU that consumes ‘hot’ data, and hence the same high-speed media performs better in the VMware host than in the appliance.
+We believe that caching data to in-VMware host high-speed media (Flash / RAM) is a better option than using Flash/RAM in the storage appliance because the high-speed media in our case is closer to the CPU that consumes ‘hot’ data, and hence the same media performs better in the VMware host than in the appliance.
 This principle applies equally to both reads and writes and hence we cache both reads and writes to in-host SSD (or RAM).
 Whereas Datrium decided to cache only reads to ESXi host SSD.
 The writes in the case of Datrium are cached to their appliance NVRAM, much like a traditional appliance.
-Datrium founder has these arguments to make in favor of caching writes to the appliance and NOT to in-VMware host cache media, which we patently disagree with.
+Datrium founder has these arguments to make in favor of caching writes to the appliance and NOT to in-VMware host cache media, which we disagree with.
 Our counterpoints to Datrium are on this link.

 Also, if you use host RAM with VirtuCache, VirtuCache powered infrastructure will be higher performing than any storage array or hyper-converged appliance because no storage appliance or HCI hardware is capable of using large amounts of RAM in the storage IO path.
 And RAM is the highest performing storage media there is.